-The crisp, ocean air swept through her open window while those haunted words replayed themselves in her young mind.
-The sun highlighted her blonde hair and her brilliant blue eyes as the young girl awoke from her daydream, startled and afraid.
-Consumed by thoughts of her past, she struggled to understand how her life had gone so wrong.
+The crisp, ocean air swept through her open window while those haunted words replayed themselves in her mind.
+The sun highlighted her blonde hair and her brilliant blue eyes as she awakened from her daydream, startled and afraid.

 Her senses returned, with them the familiar sight of the market below, the ships docked in the peer, and her favorite place, the old windowsill that overlooked it all.
 While she peered out the portal of her own prison, she reminisced about her friends, the old market, and a life that got lonelier with each passing year.

 “Isn’t that right, bitch?” came a gruff voice from the center of the room.
 Ava jumped at the words, but continued to gaze out the window.
-She hated the voice, and the man behind it.
-She suppressed the hate that swelled when she heard it and the sickness that crept up her stomach with each gristly word from his mouth.
+She loathed the voice, and the man behind it.
+She suppressed the hate that swelled when she heard it and the sickness that crept up her stomach with each gristly word.

 “Did you hear me, wench?” he bellowed again, more intense than before.
 Ava knew of Varin’s lack of patience.
 She also knew of his lack of empathy, composure, and common decency.
 A fat, slobbering man with stubble on his face and a stench about his body, Varin Wray was the epitome of everything Ava hated about Wyvern’s Rest, and men in general.
 The sight of him made her skin crawl, and his scent became the terror from which her nightmares were born.

 Ava realized she had not answered her master’s questions.
-She learned to retreat inside her own mind, to block out reality.
+She learned at an early age to retreat inside her mind, to block her reality.
 It did nothing, however, to appease her master.
 With reluctance, Ava let down her feet and stood before the window.
-She knew the expectation, then clasped her hands and shrugged her shoulders, perceived innocence skillfully etched across her porcelain features.
+She knew the expectation.
+She clasped her hands and shrugged her shoulders, perceived innocence skillfully etched across her porcelain features.

 “Yes,” she stated in a calm, ethereal voice.
-She realized she had no idea what she agreed to, though history had proven this was always word, when in doubt.
+She realized she had no idea what she agreed to, though history had proven this was always the safest word, when in doubt.

-“Yes…….what,” Varin said in an irreverent tone.
+“Yes…….what,” Varin said in an irreverent tone, laughing at his new business partner.
 The last word dripped from his tongue and Ava sensed the venom that dripped with it.
-The man wriggled free from his oversized chair and stood, a lure to draw out the young girl’s thoughts.
-He shuffled his feet to balance himself, though gravity and a long night of whiskey conspired against him.
+The man wriggled into his oversized chair, waving his hands to Thibold, urging him to remove his robes and take a seat on the bed.

 “Yes……..my king,” she said under her breath.

 She leaned forward and reached out, placing a slender hand on her window.
 “Taryn,” she whispered.
-“Not you too.”
-Her heart ached as the slender man stared back through her window.
-His apologetic eyes remained fixed, even though the crowd pressed him forward.
+“You can’t!”
+Her heart ached as her friend stared back through her window.
+His apologetic eyes remained fixed, even though the crowd pressed forward.
 As he was pushed up the pier, he mouthed a simple statement that only Ava could see…I’m sorry.

 Ava collapsed back onto her windowsill.
-She blocked out the man in the room, and the life she led.
+She blocked out the men in the room, and the life she led.
 She blocked it all from her mind and just stared…at the people, at the ships, at the lives that were not hers.
 The tear returned to her cheek as she stared out over the harbor.
 Her eyes returned to Taryn and the Promenade.
-While the vessel of hopes and dreams left the docks, those familiar words crept back into her mind, “please, take me with you.
+While the vessel of hopes and dreams sat in the docks, those familiar words crept back into her mind, “please, take me with you.”